Mr-Ndi2/Assignment/README.md

 The system accurately determines the amount to charge the customers for their bicycle rentals.

 Q.2 For detecting type of mushrooms
+The code is a mushroom type determination program.
+It asks the user a series of questions about the characteristics of a mushroom, such as having gills, growing in the forest, having a ring, and having a convex cup.Based on the user's responses, it determines and outputs the corresponding mushroom type.